-Gee whiz: Testing of sewage confirms rise in marijuana use
+Gee whiz: Testing of Tacoma sewage confirms rise in marijuana use

 But they’re not able to conduct such an analysis yet, because they have not yet established how much THC-COOH people can be expected to excrete based on their THC intake.

-Beau Kilmer, a RAND drug policy researcher who was not involved in the study, said he was excited to see wastewater analysis being used in the U.S. to gain a picture of drug usage.
+Beau Kilmer, a RAND drug-policy researcher who was not involved in the study, said he was excited to see wastewater analysis being used in the U.S. to gain a picture of drug usage.
 For one thing, Kilmer said, surveys can be inaccurate because people asked about their drug use don’t always tell the truth.

 “This study helps fill an important research gap,” Kilmer said in an email.